 I actually couldn’t tell you a single thing that I did in Cordoba.
 And still, I absolutely adored it here.
 It was so fun, laid-back, and lively.
 Even if I spent the day lazing away at the hostel and avoiding the heat, I always had something to look forward to once the evening came around.
 Usually, it was a box of 30 cent empanadas and a different Argentine craft beer every hour.

 Where to begin… Buenos Aires is a different animal.
 I don’t understand how anything works in this city but I love it with all my heart.
-It seems like the city revolves around parties and hardly anyone works.
+It seems like the city revolves solely around parties and hardly anyone works.
 And if anyone works, it’s just so they can make some extra money for the party.
+Sure, there are plenty of things to do in Buenos Aires, but the parties are what stand out to me.

 Partying in Buenos Aires is like a marathon.
 It lasts all night and you want to be able to survive until the party really hit its stride.
 Which is usually closer to 3 or 4 AM.
 Considering that I’m used to sprints from my college days where our bars shut down at 1 AM, this was admittedly a change of pace.
 I found myself clocking out earlier than all my local friends.
 Thankfully, my other traveler friend was the same way which made me feel a little less like a loser.
 By the way, when I say earlier, I still mean like 6 AM.